MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/hp-ux-stromasys-charon-par-content.md

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see [Overview of the security pillar](/azure/architecture/framework/security/overview).

 - This solution uses an Azure network security group to manage traffic between Azure resources.
 For more information, see [Network security groups](/azure/virtual-network/network-security-groups-overview).
-- [For additional security, consider using Azure Bastion](https://azure.microsoft.com/services/azure-bastion).
+- [For increased security, consider using Azure Bastion](https://azure.microsoft.com/services/azure-bastion).
 Azure Bastion maximizes admin access security by minimizing open ports.
 It provides secure and seamless RDP/SSH connectivity to virtual network VMs directly from the Azure portal over TLS.

 ### Cost optimization

 Cost optimization is about reducing unnecessary expenses and improving operational efficiencies.
 For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).

 Azure avoids unnecessary costs by identifying the correct number of resource types, analyzing spending over time, and scaling to meet business needs without overspending.
-For example, with Azure you pay as you go, when you don't need workloads, you can shut them down to save money.
+For example, with Azure, you pay as you go.
+When you don't need workloads, you can shut them down to save money.
 You can start Charon-PAR as a service manually or automatically when the Azure VM starts.
 You can stop the service manually or automatically when the host system shuts down.
-Ensure that you always first shut down the guest OS (HP-UX), then the emulator (Charon), and then the host VM (Azure VM).
+Ensure that you always first shut down the guest OS (HP-UX), then the emulator (Charon), and then the host VM.
 When you start up the system, do it in the reverse order.
 Here are few other cost optimization considerations:

 - [Azure Files](https://azure.microsoft.com/pricing/details/storage/files) pricing depends on many factors: data volume, data redundancy, transaction volume, and the number of file sync servers that you use.
 - [Azure Storage](https://azure.microsoft.com/pricing/details/storage) costs depend on your data redundancy configurations and volume.